 To open an account, you must personally visit the branch office in almost all cases.

-The interest rates currently applied vary depending on the type of account but are up to 1-2%.
+The interest rates currently applied to vary depending on the type of account but are up to 1-2%.
 Singapore does not impose withholding taxes on interest paid to non-residents.

 Transactional corporate accounts are also available for businesses not incorporated in Singapore.
-However, they will usually require you to prove that you are currently have some business relationship in the region.
+However, they will usually require you to prove that you currently have some business relationship in the region.

 In any case, you may be asked, in addition to the corporate and personal documents, a resume and the business plan, as well as documents proving the aforementioned business relationship.

 The initial deposit required for business accounts is SGD 30,000.

 For Americans, things get trickier.
 Be prepared to provide evidence of the legitimate source of funds, as well as tax returns, to have a chance to open an account.